 - As a part of our District Wellness Policy, students will celebrate their birthdays in a variety of ways.
-Students are not allowed to bring individual birthday snacks.
-If they are brought in, they will be sent back home. - We ask that you do not send balloons or flowers to the school for your child's birthday.
-If they are received, they will remain in the main office for students or families to pick up after school. - Our community partner Hillside Church provides a monthly birthday treat for celebrating that month's birthday for each student in the classroom.
+Students are not allowed to bring individual birthday snacks. - We ask that you do not send balloons or flowers to the school for your child's birthday.
+If they are received, they will remain in the main office for students or families to pick up after school.